Guide

 const emails = await client.listMessages({ limit: 5 })

-console.log(emails)This is useful if you're building a custom agent with the agent tools guide pattern and want typed Nylas tools without the CLI.
+console.log(emails)The standalone approach is useful when building a custom agent with the agent tools pattern and you want typed Nylas tools without the OpenClaw gateway or the CLI.

 8. Which approach should I choose: plugin, CLI exec, or MCP?